danaj191/STAT545_HWs_James_Dana/README.md

 Here is a [link](https://github.com/danaj191/STAT545_HWs_James_Dana/blob/master/HW03_rmd.md) to HW 3.

 ### Reflections on HW 3
 Overall, this assignment went smoothly.
 I still can't figure out how to get the folder structure that I want on Git to separate the different files for each homework from each other, but that's OK.
-I also encountered some funny formatting issues, including with tables, but once I messed around with everything for a while they eventually got sorted out.
+I also encountered some funny formatting issues, but once I messed around with everything for a while they eventually got sorted out.
+The one exception was formatting for tables, which I've called as a loss for now but would like to explore further soon.